massimoaria/bibliometrix/README.md

 The historiographic map is a graph proposed by E. Garfield to represent a chronological network map of most relevant direct citations resulting from a bibliographic collection.

-The function \code{histNetwork} generates a chronological direct citation network matrix which can be plotted using *histPlot*:
+The function histNetwork generates a chronological direct citation network matrix which can be plotted using *histPlot*:

 ```{r Historical Co-citation network, fig.height=9, fig.width=7, warning=FALSE}
 # Create a historical citation network